SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 ### Meeting with Stakeholders
 Meet with as many stakeholders as you can, as soon as possible.
 You need to soak up all the next actions and get a sense of what everyone's wish list is for you before you leave so that you can figure out where things fall in the queue based on overal priority.

 After meeting with these people, take the transition plan back to your manager so they can confirm that the priorities are correct.
-This well help ensure you're on the same page in case there are some things you can't get to.
+This will help ensure you're on the same page in case there are some things you can't get to.

 ### Connect with -- and Praise -- Colleagues
 Once word is out, add colleagues on professional/social networks if you haven't already and if you would like to stay in touch with them going forward.